Who Else Wants an Organized Home?

 You deserve it.

 If you don’t have time to commit to doing all of this, my advice and ah-hah moment was just to pick one area that drives you nuts and you can see it every time you walk in the door.
-Tidy it up or remove the stuff from that area. ( it is probably keeping you stuck money wise) Start there, either a corner, or shoes area or a drawer…. you will feel great shortly after. make sure you have a garbage bag nearby.
+Tidy it up or remove the stuff from that area. ( it is probably keeping you stuck money wise) Start there, either a corner or shoe area, or a drawer…. you will feel great shortly after. make sure you have a garbage bag nearby.